January Weather in Kansas City Missouri, United States

 The lowest average 31-day accumulation is 0.6 inches on January 14.

-The highest average 31-day liquid-equivalent accumulation is 0.3 inches on January 31.
+The highest average 31-day accumulation is 3.2 inches on January 31.

 The shortest day of the month is January 1, with 9 hours, 29 minutes of daylight and the longest day is January 31, with 10 hours, 13 minutes of daylight.